Jack Perry Files For Two New Trademarks

 The trademarks are listed for entertainment and clothing purposes.
 Here are the descriptions:

-“Mark For: JUNGLE BOY™ trademark registration is intended to cover the categories of hats; Shirts; Bandanas; Shirts and short-sleeved shirts; Sweatshirts; Hooded sweatshirts.”
+“Mark For: Jurassic Express™ trademark registration is intended to cover the categories of hats; Shirts; Bandanas; Shirts and short-sleeved shirts; Sweatshirts; Hooded sweatshirts.”

-“Mark For: JACK PERRY™ trademark registration is intended to cover the categories of hats; Shirts; Bandanas; Shirts and short-sleeved shirts; Sweatshirts; Hooded sweatshirts.”
+“Mark For: A Boy and His Dinosaur™ trademark registration is intended to cover the categories of hats; Shirts; Bandanas; Shirts and short-sleeved shirts; Sweatshirts; Hooded sweatshirts.”

 Perry has been off television following his suspension due to his backstage altercation with CM Punk at All In.